Is mining in South Africa a key industry for your business?

 Looking for the ultimate in detailed, real time intelligence for coal mining in South Africa?
 Africa Mining IQ tracks and monitors 110 coal projects in the country across all phases of development:

-The majority of these projects – 67 – continue to be based in Mpumalanga, with 19 in northern KwaZulu-Natal, 14 in Limpopo, and a smaller number of mines in Gauteng, North West, Free State and the Eastern Cape.
+67 of these projects are in Mpumalanga, with 19 in northern KwaZulu-Natal, 14 in Limpopo, and a smaller number of mines in Gauteng, North West, Free State and the Eastern Cape.

 South Africa’s first diamond was discovered in 1867 near Hopetown, in the Karoo, and weighed 21.25 carats.
-Two years later, diamonds were found in lucrative concentrations around Kimberly, in diamond matrixes that came to be called kimberlites.
+Two years later, diamonds were found in lucrative concentrations around Kimberly, in the kimberlite diamond matrixes.

 These same matrixes were also found in the Transvaal, with the Cullinan and Venetia mines being world-famous diamond producers, including the world’s largest gem-quality rough diamond, the Cullinan Diamond, which weighed 3 106 carats.

 South Africa is the world’s fourth largest producer of diamonds, with production around 8.15 Mct of diamonds annually – 7.79 Mct of which continue to be derived from kimberlite.
 Smaller marine mining operations yield approximately 27 302 ct per year.

 Africa Mining IQ tracks and monitors 41 diamond projects in South Africa across all stages of development:

 Get accurate, up to date reporting on diamond mining in South Africa with the continent largest mining information service!